tomisin05/leetcode/README.md

 - Master common algorithmic patterns
 - Improve problem-solving skills
 - Build a strong foundation in data structures
-- Pr ep are for te ch ni cal interviews
+- Prep are for technical interviews

 ## Contributing